Skip to Main Content

 Standardized Tests

-Due to the ongoing challenges presented by COVID-19, interviews are not part of the application process for the current application cycle.
-In lieu of interviews, PLME applicants are very strongly encouraged to submit a video portfolio as part of the application process.
-The video portfolio provides a wonderful opportunity for us to learn more about you.
+Interviews are not part of the application process for the current application cycle.
+PLME applicants are very strongly encouraged to submit a video introduction as part of the application process.
+The video introduction provides a wonderful opportunity for us to learn more about you.

 International students may apply to the PLME by completing The Common Application to the college.
+For international applicants, permanent U.S. residency or dual citizenship is strongly encouraged.
 More information for international students is available at the Office of College Admission.

 Office of College Admission